Priorities & Progress

 Progress to Date

-- Hired Sasaki to work with U-M on the development of a new 5, 10, and 25 year master plan.
+• Hired Sasaki to work with U-M on the development of new 5, 10, and 25 year master plans — as a part of Campus Plan 2050.

 Near-Term Priorities